mtumilowicz/terraform-basics-modules-workshop/README.md

 ## remote backend
 * in short: where state is stored
     * example: local or S3
-* when using a non-local backend, Terraform will not persist the state anywhere on disk
+* when using a non-local backend, terraform will not persist the state anywhere on disk
     * major benefit: no sensitive values persisted to disk
-    * remark: when writing state to the backend fails - Terraform will write the state locally
+    * remark: when writing state to the backend fails - terraform will write the state locally
 * major benefit: keep sensitive information off disk
     * for example: when you create a database, the initial database password will be in the state file
 * increases security
     * for example: s3 supports encryption at rest, authentication & authorization

 ## workspaces
-* allows you to create different and independent states on the same configuration
+* allows to create different and independent states on the same configuration
-* are technically equivalent to renaming your state file
+* equivalent of renaming state file
-    * partition the Terraform state so that many instances to the same resource can exists within it
     * when working in one workspace, changes will not affect resources in another workspace
 * initially the backend has only one workspace: "default"
 * used for testing
-    * for example, a new temporary workspace to freely experiment with changes without affecting the default workspace
+    * for example: a new temporary workspace to freely experiment with changes without affecting the default workspace
 * used for multi-region deployment
     ```
     provider "aws" {